 I was a Co-Investigator with a multi-university team examining the impact of organised crime on Scottish Communities that reported to the Government in May 2018.
 I am also an academic advisor to the National Violence Prevention Board.

 In July 2018 Northamptonshire Polcie employed me a Consultant to advise them on the establishment of a violence reduction programme for gangs, building on my previous experience in the police in Glasgow and my PhD research.

-I’m also an Associate Member of the Scottish Centre for Crime Research, and a member of the Scottish Institute for Policing Research (SIPR), sitting on its Education and Leadership Network.
+I’m also an Associate Member of the Scottish Centre for Criminal Justice Research, and a member of the Scottish Institute for Policing Research (SIPR), sitting on its Education and Leadership Network.